nhinojos/tic-tac-toe/README.md

 # TicTacToe
-Recreating the game Tic-Tac-Toe in Python using NumPy as a framework.
+Recreating Tic-Tac-Toe in Python using the NumPy library.